History

 1958

-On 5th June, the first Festival dei Due Mondi opens with Giuseppe Verdi’s Macbeth directed by Luchino Visconti, scenes and costumes by Piero Tosi and conductor Thomas Schippers.
+June 5 kicks off the first Festival dei Due Mondi with Giuseppe Verdi's Macbeth directed by Luchino Visconti, sets and costumes by Piero Tosi, conductor Thomas Schippers.

 1959

-On 29th June, for the first time, Piazza Duomo hosts a Festival performance with Giuseppe Verdi’s Messa da Requiem, conducted by Thomas Schippers.
+On June 29, for the first time, Piazza Duomo hosts a Festival performance with Giuseppe Verdi's Messa from Requiem, conducted from Thomas Schippers.

-Louis Armstrong does not take part in the scheduled Spoleto show because on 23rd June he is rushed to Spoleto Hospital with acute pneumonia.
+Louis Armstrong does not participate in the Spoleto show scheduled for the Festival because, on June 23, he is rushed to Spoleto Hospital with acute pneumonia.

 1960

-At the 3rd Festival dei Due Mondi Menotti inaugurates the series of the Midday Concerts directed by Charles Wadsworth.
+At the 3rd Festival dei Due Mondi opens the series of Midday Concerts conducted from Charles Wadsworth.

-Pina Bausch makes her Festival debut with the New American Ballets.
+Pina Bausch makes her Festival stage debut with the New American Ballets.

-For the first time the Festival closes in Piazza Duomo with Luigi Cherubini’s Messa solenne in D minor for Soloists, Choir and Orchestra conducted by Thomas Schippers.
+For the first time, the Festival closes at Piazza Duomo with Luigi Cherubini's Solemn Mass in D minor for Soli, Chorus and Orchestra conducted from Thomas Schippers.

 1962

-Inauguration of Sculptures in the city.
-Spoleto 1962, the exhibition conceived and curated by Giovanni Carandente, which brings some of the most famous sculptors of the 20th century to Spoleto for a total of over 100 sculptures which are displayed all over the Umbrian town.
+Inaugurates Sculptures in the City.
+Spoleto 1962, the exhibition conceived and curated from Giovanni Carandente, which brings to the Umbrian town some of the best-known sculptors of the 20th century, for a total of more than 100 sculptures placed in all corners of Spoleto.

 1967